-Credits: Kista Science / Cecilia Larsson / imagebank.sweden.se that seen in the financial services industry.
+Credits: Kista Science / Cecilia Larsson / imagebank.sweden.se institutions.

-institutions.

 FinTechs, often startups with nimble operations and

 novel solutions, have been disrupting the banking and finance industry for some time, most notably gaining traction in the wake of the 2008 financial crisis.
 By innovating in smaller subsets of traditional banking services such as payments, they can offer better services at cheaper prices to end consumers.
 This means they have increasingly made inroad into a market that has traditionally been served exclusively by financial with incumbent financial institutions increasingly taking on the challenge and responding to the disruptive forces unleashed on them by the smaller startups, by either competing head on or partnering up with their smaller